On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Detailed sketch of the convergence to radial and the one-arm exponent

 \item[b)] Pointwise convergence of $\theta^n \to \theta$.
 Let us then fix some $t\geq 0$.
 Consider the $\delta$-neighborhood $O_n^\delta$ of $\eta^n([0,t])$.
-Let $F_n^\delta \subset \p O_n^\delta$ be the closed set of points on the boundary of $O_n^\delta$ which are at geodesic-distance-measured-in-$\U\setminus \eta^n([0,t])$ $\delta$ from the free arc of $\eta^n([0,t])$ and which are at Euclidean distance at least $\delta^{1/100}$ from the tip $\eta^n(t)$ as well as from the current force point (last disconnection vertex).
-We claim that with high probability (as $\delta\to0$), all points in $F_n^\delta$ are at a geodesic-distance-measured-in-$\U\setminus \eta^n([0,t])$ at least $\delta^{1/2}$ from the wired arc of $\eta^n([0,t])$: otherwise, one could find a six-arm event for the FK percolation (three-arm event if near the boundary of $\p \U$), in an annulus of inner radius $\delta^{1/2}$ and outer radius $\delta^{1/100}$.
+Let $F_n^\delta \subset \p O_n^\delta$ be the closed set of points on the boundary of $O_n^\delta$ which are at geodesic-distance $\delta$ measured in $\U\setminus \eta^n([0,t])$ from the wired arc of $\eta^n([0,t])$ and which are at Euclidean distance at least $\delta^{1/100}$ from the tip $\eta^n(t)$ as well as from the current force point (last disconnection vertex).
+We claim that with high probability (as $\delta\to0$), all points in $F_n^\delta$ are at a geodesic-distance at least $\delta^{1/2}$ measured in $\U\setminus \eta^n([0,t])$ from the free arc of $\eta^n([0,t])$: otherwise, one could find a six-arm event for the FK percolation (three-arm event if near the boundary of $\p \U$), in an annulus of inner radius $\delta^{1/2}$ and outer radius $\delta^{1/100}$.
 This can be shown to be of vanishing probability (vanishing in $\delta \to 0$, uniformly in $n$) using the fact that the six-arm exponent for critical FK-Ising percolation is $>2$.
-See for example Section 4.3 in \cite{BPW}.
-Now, similarly as in Section \ref{s.RHM}, one can use Beurling's estimate to claim that once a Brownian motion in $\U \setminus O_n^\delta$ started at 0 will hit the set $F_n^\delta$, it will hit with very high probability the free arcs of $\eta^n([0,t])$ as well as $\eta([0,t])$ before intersecting the respective wired arcs.
+See for example \cite[Lemma~6.1]{CamiaNewmanPercolationFull}.
+Now, similarly as in Section \ref{s.RHM}, one can use Beurling's estimate to claim that once a Brownian motion in $\U \setminus O_n^\delta$ started at 0 will hit the set $F_n^\delta$, it will hit with very high probability the wired arcs of $\eta^n([0,t])$ as well as $\eta([0,t])$ before intersecting the respective free arcs.
 One concludes by some easy harmonic measure considerations for the balls of radius $\delta^{1/100}$ around the tip and the force point.
-More topological details are certainly needed to turn this sketch into a formal proof. \ei
+More topological details are certainly needed to turn this sketch into a formal proof.